EsztiDi/etracker/README.md

 # ETracker

-An online issue tracker for teams and projects.
+A simple online issue tracker for projects and teams.

 ## Getting Started